 This extremely popular event has become a must see for many families and has even been named the azcentral.com’s Critics’ Choice for the best kid friendly event in the state in 2012.
 Although the event is great for kids, families of all ages can enjoy the holiday entertainment, delectable food, hand crafted gift options, and children’s snow playground.
 The city also makes sure that Santa pops in for a visit for all the kids to enjoy and tell about their favorite toys.

-The event also attracts many special guests, including retired Cardinals quarterback Kurt Warner and his wife Brenda, to help light up the city during the Countdown to Glendale Glitters Show on November 27.
+The event also attracts many special guests, including retired Cardinals quarterback Kurt Warner and his wife Brenda, to help light up the city during the Countdown to Glendale Glitters Show.

 Tickets are not required for this event, but if you would like more information on this iconic event, please feel free to call our office.
 We would be happy to make this experience one that you will remember for years to come.